metafizzy/packery/README.md

 http://packery.metafizzy.co/license.html

-For non-commercial, personal, or open source projects and applications, you may use Packery under the terms of the MIT License.
+For non-commercial, personal, or open source projects and applications, you may use Packery under the terms of the GPL V3 License.
 You may use Packery for free.

 ## Initialize